 - Supervised, Awake Tummy Time — In addition to minimizing the development of positional plagiocephaly, a bit of daily supervised tummy time is helpful to strengthen an infant's neck and upper body musculature.

 - Ensure That All of Baby's Care Providers Understand and Practice Safe Sleep Recommendations — This includes grandparents, nannies, babysitters, daycare, and ANYONE caring for your baby at ANYTIME.
 Make sure they understand that these recommendations are not optional and leave no room for interpretation, even if grandma insists that she did it differently when you were a baby and you turned out fine.
 If she is giving you grief, show her the AAP's new video below.

 The above recommendations are specific, clear, time-tested, evidence-based, and need to be followed for baby's health and safety.
 Please encourage everyone to practice safe sleep recommendations with all infants.

-Editor's Note: The information above was derived from a series of articles on SIDS and other causes of sleep-related deaths that originally appeared in the Nov 2011 issue of American Academy of Pediatrics News as well as a 2013 edition of AAP News, but now with the new 2016 AAP policy can be found here:
+Editor's Note: The information above is sourced from the updated 2016 AAP Policy Recommendations for a Safe Sleep Environment as well as from a series of articles on SIDS and other causes of sleep-related deaths that originally appeared in the Nov 2011 issue of AAP News as well as a 2013 edition of the same.

 For more information: